 Mary Pappert School of Music

 Apollo, Pennsylvania native Jeff Bush began studying music at the age of four on an unlikely instrument, the banjo.
 He followed with the piano and then discovered the trombone which has become a lifelong pursuit.
 While a student at Youngstown State University, Bush performed with The Cleveland Jazz Orchestra and toured with The Glenn Miller Orchestra.
 In his final year at YSU, Bush became linked to one of his musical heroes, receiving the Frank Rosolino Memorial Scholarship.
 The award featured Bush at the 1999 International Trombone Festival and allowed him to study in Berlin, Germany with acclaimed trombonist, Jiggs Whigham.

 Jeff is very proud of his developments as an educator.
 He continues to work as a clinician with college and high school students as well as private instruction in his home studio.
-Additionally he serves as an adjunct instructor of trombone at West Virginia Wesleyan College, adjunct instructor of jazz studies at Duquesne University and adjunct instructor of jazz studies at his alma mater, Youngstown State University.
+He has served on the faculty of Youngstown State University and West Virginia Wesleyan College and currently serves as adjunct instructor of jazz studies at Duquesne University.

 - Music Business